Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Testing mass modeling approach

 \subsection{Synthetic RCs}

-To generate the synthetic RCs, we take the reverse approach, i.e., we use the best-fitting parameters ($\vec{\theta} = [M_D, R_D, M_{\mathrm{bulge}}, r_0, \rho_0]$, gass disc parameters = [$M_{H2}, M_{ HI }, R_{H2}, R_{ HI }$], SFR, z=0.85) obtained from the mass modelling of the individual RCs.
-Then, the synthetic RCs are generated using the baryon and dark matter models defined in Section~\ref{sec:models}, and at the end we assign some noise to each RC.
-In this way, we have obtained 228 individual synthetic RCs, for which we know exactly the baryons and dark matter content.
-These synthetic RCs can thus be used to test our mass modelling approach.
+To generate the synthetic RCs, we took the reverse approach, that is, we used the best-fitting parameters obtained from the mass modeling of the individual RCs, namely $\vec{\theta} = [M_D, R_D, M_{\mathrm{bulge}}, r_{0,s}, \rho_{0,s}]$, gaseous disk parameters = [$M_{H2}, M_{ HI }, R_{H2}, R_{ HI }$], and SFR.
+The redshift of the synthetic RCs was fixed to $z=0.85$.
+Then, the synthetic RCs were generated using the baryon and DM models defined in Section~\ref{sec:models}, and in the end we assigned to each RC the uniform error of 5-25 km/sec typically observed in the true RCs.
+In this way, we obtained 228 individual synthetic RCs, for which we know the exact baryon and DM content.
 An example of such individual RCs is shown in the bottom panel of Figure~\ref{fig:SynCRCs}.
-Note that we generate synthetic RCs for, both, the Burkert and NFW halo profiles.
+We note that we generated synthetic RCs for both the Burkert and NFW halo profiles.
+We used these synthetic RCs to test our mass modeling approach.